swissup/swissup.github.io/m1/dailydeals/frontend/features-right-from-the-box.md

 # Features right from the box

-After you create deal here is what you get on frontend (screenshots taken on RWD theme):
+Look at what you get on frontend after you create deal.
+Screenshots are taken from RWD theme:

 * **Product view page for product that is in deal look**

 ![Product view example](/images/dailydeals/frontend/product-view.png)

-* **Page with list of all products in active deals at this moment** (if you created deal but there are no products on page ***'Deals today'***, then check root category - it should have option `Is anchored` set to `Yes`)
+* **Page with all products listing in active deals at this moment** (if you created deal but there are still no products on page ***'Deals today'***, please check the root category - it should have option `Is anchored` set to `Yes`)

 ![Deals page example](/images/dailydeals/frontend/deals-page.png)

-* If customer **add to cart product which is in deal** and deal ends less than in a 10 minutes, then near product will be message
+* If customer **adds to a cart the product from deal** and deal ends less than in a 10 minutes, then he will see the message next to the product:

 ![Cart with product in deal example](/images/dailydeals/frontend/cart.png)